Richard Tanne: 2016: Breakthrough and success

+2020-present

 On June 14, 2019, Amazon Studios announced that production was underway in New Jersey on Chemical Hearts, a teenage coming-of-age, romance drama with Tanne writing, directing and producing and Lili Reinhart starring and executive producing.
 Tanne adapted the screenplay from Krystal Sutherland's novel, Our Chemical Hearts.
 The film was released on Amazon Prime to generally positive reviews on August 21, 2020.